 “Everything is made up of matter and form, but mostly form,” said Timmerie.
 That includes human beings.
 While the matter is important because it allows us to conduct ourselves, the form is what tells us how our matter is supposed to function.
 In our case, our matter is our bodies, and our form is our souls.

 When self-help gurus talk about life improvement, they often hyperfocus on things like sleep, diet, mood, habits, exercise, or business strategies.
-All of those things are so important and integral to becoming well-rounded.
+All of those things are very important and integral to becoming well-rounded.
 However, the biggest piece of the puzzle is missing: God.
 Where does God fit into our schedule?
 Does He?
 How long do we go without talking to Him during the day?
 Do we start our days with Him?
 Do we end our days with Him?

 “I would argue that most of us are missing the mark when we’re searching for happiness, which is why I want to talk about five steps to not just be happy but achieve absolute, total joy.”